Greek Honey Walnut Cookies

 - ½ of a medium sized orange zested

-- ½ cup freshly squeezed orange juice (save the squeezed orange for syrup below)
+- ½ cup orange juice, freshly squeezed (save the squeezed orange for syrup below)

 - 1 cup extra virgin olive oil